 Ecommerce stores frequently have new requirements and challenges for security and other reasons.
 Magento, being a popular ecommerce platform, and host to most ecommerce stores nowadays, is known for being a robust ecommerce solution with a high level of performance, stability, functionality, and customizability.

 As with any Magento ecommerce store, security concerns are always present.
 New vulnerabilities are constantly discovered and can be taken advantage of if you do not apply the latest patches or update your Magento.
-Today, we are going to talk about the methods you can use to tighten your Magento security and recover your hacked Magento store.
-This guide will help you answer the question: How to recover hacked Magento store.
+Today, we are going to talk about the methods you can use to tighten your Magento security and recover your Magento hacked store.
+This guide will help you answer the question: How to recover Magento hacked stores and online shops.

 Identify Hacked Magento